chaoskagami/ftpde/README.md

 How to install
 --------------

 For posix, run `make install`.
-You can optionally set `PREFIX` to specify the install prefix.
-Default is `/usr/local`.
+You can optionally set `PREFIX` to specify the install prefix, and SYSCONFDIR to set the configuration path.
+Default is `PREFIX=/usr/local`. and `SYSCONFDIR=/etc`

 For 3DS, you need to copy the files to your 3DS.
 Alternatively, you can directly install if you're running CFW and have FBI available with: `make HOST=<3ds IP> fbi-install`